 For income-eligible properties, co-payments for energy efficiency services and measures will be waived.
 The income-eligible multifamily sector is defined by properties that meet one of the following criteria:

-Owned by public housing authorities or community development corporations;
+Owned by public housing authorities or community development corporations

 Receive affordable housing tax credits or other types of low-income funds/subsides from the state or federal government; or

-Consist of building units where 50 percent or more of occupants receive utility service on the A-60 Low-Income rate.)
+Consist of building units where 50 percent or more of occupants receive utility service on the A-60 (low-income) rate.

 A multifamily property may be eligible for services and incentives under both residential and commercial programs.
 As an example, a building with 20 dwellings that is electrically sub-metered (20 residential accounts) with a commercial electric account for common areas and one commercial gas account serving a central heating/hot water system will likely qualify for incentives through both Multifamily and the Commercial & Industrial Multifamily Programs (see section 6 of Attachment 2).
 While this adds a layer of complexity for the Company, it is critical that the Company maintain accounting via these various program budgets to ensure equity for all customers, funding projects through the energy efficiency program charge.
 In contrast, customers do not experience this added layer of complexity and receive a consolidated incentive for all efficiency work completed at the site.
-The Program’s Lead Vendor is well versed in managing projects with multiple types of multifamily designations and can help the customer navigate the process of participating in both programs.
+The Program’s Lead Vendor is well versed in managing projects with multiple types of multifamily designations and helps the customer navigate the process of participating in both programs.

 4.3 Implementation and Delivery